Kcanady21/Linux-Smart-Installer/README.md

 ## Why?

-Some applications (like Minecraft, CurseForge, or various AppImage alternatives) are only distributed as `.tar.gz` or `.tar.xz` archives.
+Some applications are only distributed as `.tar.gz` or `.tar.xz` archives.
 Installing these manually means:

 - Extracting to the right location
 - Setting executable permissions